-Articles that do not meet the basic criteria are usually rejected during the article preselection process.
+Articles that do not meet the basic criteria will be rejected during the article preselection process.

 2 | Review

-All submissions will be reviewed by at least two independant external reviewers who are experts in the relevant field of research.
+All submissions will be reviewed by at least two reviewers who are experts in the relevant field of research.
 The following review criteria must be met:

 • Ethical guidelines: The guidelines of the journal are met.

-• Relevance: The content of the article fits the journal's scope and readership.
+• Relevance: Content of the article fits the journal's scope and readership.

 • Research: The scientific research questions are presented clearly and understandably within the article.